Lawrence Technological University

 Frequently Asked Questions

-Based in Southfield, Michigan, Lawrence Technological University admits a majority of applicants, with an acceptance rate of roughly 56%.
-The school reports a graduation rate of roughly 62%.
+Based in Southfield, Michigan, Lawrence Technological University offers a realistic path to admission, with roughly 56% of applicants receiving an offer.
+The graduation rate is roughly 62%.

-Ten years out, alumni of Lawrence Technological University earn a median of $69,151, roughly in line with national averages for graduates.
+Ten years out, alumni of Lawrence Technological University earn a median of $69,151, roughly in line with the national average for college graduates.

-Lawrence Technological University is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 2.42%, among the highest in the country.
+Lawrence Technological University is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 2.42%, among the highest in the country.
 About 7.7% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 31.4% go on to reach the top of the income ladder.
-The median family income of students sits near $95,100, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $95,100, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Lawrence Technological University, with an economic connectedness score of 1.50 (about 1.0 is the national norm).
-Its friending bias is low (0.04), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Lawrence Technological University.
+Its economic connectedness score is 1.50, where about 1.0 is the national norm.
+Its friending bias is low (0.04), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 6% of students take part in civic and volunteering activity.

 Similar Schools